IvoNet/speeltuin/README.md

 # Instructions #

-To run this "speeltuin" spring web mvc play aplication "as is" you can run
+To run this "speeltuin" (playground) spring web mvc play aplication "as is" you can run

 mvn jetty:run